JaneGuanpinZhong/Flashphoto-App/Docs/README.md

-Documentation for the webpage of the project
+Doxygen file and images on the webpage of the project